Bondage Bed, Suspension Points, and More: 8 Things I’d Want in My Dream Home Dungeon

 Also, not all men who have sex with men (MSM) have anal sex.
 One 2011 survey of almost 25,000 gay and bisexual men in the US found that only 35% of respondents had had anal sex during their last sexual encounter.
 Some queer men do it regularly, some do it occasionally, and some never do it at all.
 All of this is completely normal and awesome.

-It’s true, of course, that a person cannot become pregnant from anal sex.
-This doesn’t mean, though, that anal is a risk-free form of sex.
+It’s true, of course, that a person cannot become pregnant from anal sex, but the idea that this makes it safe is a myth.
+Like all forms of sex, anal has some risks.

 In fact, when it comes to the transmission of STIs, unprotected anal sex is actually riskier than most other kinds of sexual activity including unprotected vaginal sex.
 However, it’s easy to mitigate this risk with a few basic precautions.